ikkerens/ikeapack/README.md

 * Caches types for faster calls to the same type
 * Compression support
 * Tread safe (the calls are, reading to the value is not)
+* Easy to implement in other languages
 * Supported types:
-  * uint8 (byte) up to uint64
+  * uint, uint8 (and byte) up to uint64
-  * int8 up to int64
+  * int, int8 up to int64
   * float32 and float64
   * string
-  * structs containing any of the above
-  * slices containing any of the above
   * anything implementing the Serializer/Deserializer interfaces
+  * slices
+  * structs

 #### Format
 * All primitives are stored in big endian format